sagivo/algorithms/README.md

 - [Longest common subsequence problem](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem)

 #How?
-Simply take a look at the `lib` folder.
-All the code is there.
-In case you want to run any function look at the `test` folder to see some samples.
-Example:
+Simply take a look at the `lib` folder, all the code is there.
+In case you want to run any function, look at the `test` folder to see some samples.
 `BracketsCombinations.perform('', 0, 0, 3)`
 will print:
 ((()))